AnnCKaroki/wireframing/README.md

 **Why it’s great for wireframing**:
 Figma makes it easy to create both low-fidelity and high-fidelity wireframes.
 It’s fast, flexible, and especially useful for teams working remotely or across different departments.

+## Benefits of Wireframing in Software Development

+Wireframing isn’t just a design activity—it plays a key role in software development too.
+A good wireframe serves as a blueprint that guides the entire team, reducing misunderstandings, minimizing rework, and saving time during development.

+### 1. Guides the Design Process

+Wireframes provide a clear structure and direction from the beginning.
+Developers can understand the layout, content placement, and user flows without waiting for final visual designs.

+**Example**: If the wireframe shows a sidebar navigation and a search bar above property listings, developers can start setting up the layout before final content is ready.

+### 2. Facilitates Communication

+Wireframes act as a shared visual language between designers, developers, and stakeholders.
+Everyone can see what’s being built and agree on the structure before coding begins.

+**Example**: Instead of long meetings or misinterpreted descriptions, a wireframe can quickly show where the "Book Now" button is placed and how the user gets to the checkout page.

+### 3. Identifies Problems Early

+Since wireframes are fast and easy to edit, they help teams detect usability or layout issues early—before any code is written.

+**Example**: A wireframe may reveal that a booking process takes six steps.
+The team can simplify it in the design phase, rather than reworking complex code later.

+### 4. Saves Time and Resources

+It’s far easier (and cheaper) to fix a problem in a wireframe than in a live product.
+Wireframes help avoid costly late-stage revisions by catching issues early.

+**Example**: In one project, moving a CTA button higher in the layout wireframe led to a better user experience and improved conversion—without needing code changes.

+### 5. Enables Reusability and Documentation

+Wireframes can be documented in a design system or pattern library.
+This supports consistent UI design and speeds up onboarding for new team members.

+---